thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Chapters/Chapter04.md

 ---
-title: "Chapter 4"
+title: Chapter 04
-author: "Luke Schierer"
+author: Luke Schierer
-tableOfContents: false
+collection: Nephilim
+layout: fanfiction

 ---

 It was not until part way through Year 4, when Harry was eight, that an idea